InfoBridge: Mutual Information estimation via Bridge Matching: Mutual Information estimator

 \subsection{\ourestname{}.
 Practical optimization procedure}

-The drifts $v_{\text{joint}}$ and $v_{\text{ind}}$ of reciprocal processes $Q_\pi$ and $Q^{\text{ind}}_\pi$ can be recovered by the conditional Bridge Matching procedure, see (\wasyparagraph\ref{sec:cond_bm}).
+The drifts $v_{\text{joint}}$ and $v_{\text{ind}}$ of reciprocal processes $Q_\pi$ and $Q^{\text{ind}}_\pi$ can be recovered by the conditional Bridge Matching procedure, see \eqref{eq:opt_cond_bm}.
 We have to solve optimization problem \eqref{eq:opt_cond_bm} by parametrizing $v_\text{joint}$ and $v_{\text{ind}}$ with neural networks $v_{\text{joint}, \phi}$ and $v_{{\text{ind}}, \psi}$, respectively, and applying Stochastic Gradient Descent on Monte Carlo approximation of \eqref{eq:opt_cond_bm}.
 The sampling from the distribution $q_\pi(x_t, x_0)$ of reciprocal process $Q_\pi$ at times $0, t$ is easy because: Therefore, to sample from $q_\pi(x_t, x_0)$ it suffices to sample $x_0, x_1 \sim \pi(x_0, x_1)$ and sample from $q_\pi(x_t| x_1, x_0)$ which is again just a Brownian Bridge.

 \paragraph{Vector field parametrization.} In practice, we replace two separate neural networks that approximate the drifts $v_{\text{joint}}(x_t, t, x_0)$ and $v_{\text{ind}}(x_t, t, x_0)$ with a single neural network that incorporates an additional binary input.
 Specifically, we introduce a binary input $s\in\{0, 1\}$ to unify the drift approximations in the following way: $v_{\theta}(\cdot, 1) \approx v_{\text{joint}}(\cdot)$ and $v_{\theta}(\cdot, 0) \approx v_{\text{ind}}(\cdot)$.
-The introduction of an additional input is widely used for the conditioning of diffusion \citep{ho2021classifier} and bridge matching \citep{bortoli2024schrodinger} models.
-We have empirically found that it provides a much more accurate estimation of mutual information due to correlation of bias in both drift functions.
+Such binary conditioning is widely used for the conditioning of diffusion \citep{ho2021classifier} and bridge matching \citep{bortoli2024schrodinger} models.
+In Appendix~\ref{appendix:vector_field_parametrization} we show that it provides a more accurate estimation.